Fancy combining hiking with culture? Or perhaps a cycling route with added historical value? We invite you to discover the Route of Charles V.

 Representation of the landing of Charles V in Laredo

-What is the Charles V Route?
+What is the Route of Charles V?

 La Vera Region